edwardkurniady/dog-walker-app/README.md

 ## Description

-A dog-walker application intended to help dog owners connect and hire local dog walkers.
+In my Bachelor's degree final project, I designed and developed an application intended to help dog owners connect and hire local dog walkers, streamlining the process of finding and hiring.

 ## Tech Stack